 Recent research shows project failure rates for both billable services (consulting, professional services) and internal IT operations exceeding 35 – 40%.
 These failures result in billions of rework costs, poor resource utilization, and customer satisfaction issues.
 A lack of good Resource Management is a leading cause of these project failures.

-Bottom line of services project based operations is that most costs are invested in labor.
+Bottom line of services project-based operations is that most costs are invested in labor.
 The company that best manages labor costs (and quality) wins.
 How do I accurately forecast demand and build a workable capacity plan?
 How do we improve project performance?
 How do I manage to control or reduce costs each year, while maintaining or growing revenues?
 Where (geographically) should I hire people and what are the considerations?
 Can I really use offshore/near shore labor for something other than software or hardware development?
 How do I maintain high utilization for billable or non-billable type projects?

 How do I hire and manage the best people effectively and efficiently?
 How do I go about on-boarding people quickly with proper training and get them productive quickly?
 What are the best methods to retain my best talent?
+How can I address employee engagement needs and do so at scale?

 Time, Distance and Reach Issues